redox-os/book/src/ch09-07-developer-faq.md

 # Developer FAQ

-The website [FAQ](https://www.redox-os.org/faq/) have questions/answers for newcomers and end-users, while this FAQ will cover organization/technical questions/answers of developers/testers, feel free to suggest new questions.
+The website [FAQ](https://www.redox-os.org/faq/) have questions and answers of newcomers and end-users, while this FAQ will cover organization, technical questions and answers of developers and testers, feel free to suggest new questions.

 (If all else fails, join us on [Chat](./ch13-01-chat.md))